 According to a recent Gartner survey of data and analytics leaders on adoption trends in the data and analytics space, end-user self-service analytics (53%), interactive data exploration (46%) and self-service data preparation (46%) were viewed as being critical or very important to their organizations.
 However, while data and analytics leaders acknowledge the added benefits that self-service analytics can provide to

-their organization, but they struggle to balance this agility with the appropriate levels of governance and control (Gartner, “How to Balance Control and Agility in Your Self-Service Analytics”).
+their organization, they struggle to balance this agility with the appropriate levels of governance and control (Gartner, “How to Balance Control and Agility in Your Self-Service Analytics”).

 Data Storage is a Key Consideration